johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

-How many request response cycles does this take?
+How many request response cycles does it take to get a users chirps and followers?

 ```
 GET: api/users/1729